dunieskiotano/dunieskiotano.github.io/education/index.md

 <!--Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the follow up to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).-->

  **Revature (January 2019 - May 2019)**
-   * Full Stack Web Developer
+   * Full Stack Web Developer, Computer Science **Keiser University (August 2017 - October 2017)
+   * Software Engineering

 * Responsive templates.
 Looking good on mobile, tablet, and desktop.
 * Gracefully degrading in older browsers.
 Compatible with Internet Explorer 9+ and all modern browsers.